target/network_interfaces_v2-cookbook/README.md

 * source (default: 'ifcfg.erb') - Template file to use for interface config

 #### Debian Only Attributes
+* ipv6 (true/false) - Wether this is an inet or inet6 network interface.
 * bridge_stp (true/false) - Wether to enable/disable bridge STP.
 Applies to debian only.
 * bridge_ports - Array of interfaces to add to defined bridge
 * metric -